Jungchen/ViewScrollHelper/README.md

 ViewScrollHelper
 =====
-Show/hide views when scrolling a list (RecyclerView).
+Show/hide views (e.g. a toolbar) when the user scrolls up/down a RecyclerView.

 ##Importing to your project
 Add this dependency to your build.gradle file: